Learning to Detect Cyber Attacks: Neural Anomaly Detection for Cybersecurity with Theoretical Insights: Problem Formulation

-Now, we consider a binary classification problem in which the normal class is labeled with $Y=1$ and the anomaly class is labeled with $Y=-1$.
-For any classifier sign$(f)$ induced by a function $f: \mathcal{X} \to \RR$, its misclassification error is given as
+Now, we consider a binary classification problem where the normal class is labeled with $Y=1$ and the anomaly class is labeled with $Y=-1$.
+For a classifier sign$(f)$ induced by $f: \mathcal{X} \to \RR$, the misclassification error is given as